 Family activities

 Ghost Town in the Sky is a family theme park on Buck Mountain, North Carolina.
-It offers thrill rides, like the Cliff Hanger and Geronimo Drop Tower, rides for little kids and the Silver Dollar Saloon for music and can-can dancers.
+Attractions include thrill rides, like the Cliff Hanger and Geronimo Drop Tower, rides for little kids and the Silver Dollar Saloon for music and can-can dancers.

-In 2009, Great Wolf Resorts will build a 402-suite resort with a four-story, forest-themed indoor water park.
-Located in Concord, near Charlotte, the resort will have spas for adults and children and a huge game arcade.
+Great Wolf Lodge is a 402-suite resort with a four-story, forest-themed indoor water park.
+Located in Concord, near Charlotte, the resort has spas for adults and children and a huge game arcade.

 Families also enjoy North Carolina Outer Banks beaches, like Buxton Beach at Cape Hatteras.
 The 30,000-acre Cape Hatteras National Seashore extends for 112 kilometers from south Nags Head to Ocracoke.

-The North Carolina Zoo, in Asheboro, has opened the Watani Grasslands Reserve.
+The North Carolina Zoo, in Asheboro, features the Watani Grasslands Reserve.
 The $8.5 million-expansion of the elephant and rhinoceros habitat enhances the biggest walk-through zoo in the USA.

 Bird watching

-The second section of the North Carolina Birding Trail opened this year, with 103 parks and wildlife areas.
+The second section of the North Carolina Birding Trail has 103 parks and wildlife areas.
 Located in the Piedmont area of North Carolina, it stretches from Interstate 95 to Interstate 77 near Statesville.
-The Coastal section of the North Carolina Birding Trail opened in 2007, with 120 birding sites across the coast.
-In 2009, the Mountains part of the trail will open.
-North Carolina has 460 species of birds
+The Coastal section of the North Carolina Birding Trail features 120 birding sites across the coast.
+The Mountains section of the trail opened in 2009.
+North Carolina has 460 species of birds.

-At Scotland Neck, in northeastern North Carolina, Sylvan Heights Waterfowl Center has opened a new Flamingo Exhibit.
+At Scotland Neck, in northeastern North Carolina, Sylvan Heights Waterfowl Center includes a Flamingo Exhibit.
 The breeding center, the largest collection of waterfowl in the world, protects 170 species of birds, including rare and endangered species.

 Ecotourism

-A $12.5-million Orchid Conservatory opened this year at the Daniel Stowe Botanical Garden in Belmont, North Carolina.
+A $12.5-million Orchid Conservatory is housed in the Daniel Stowe Botanical Garden in Belmont, North Carolina.
 The five-story public conservatory displays orchids and tropical plants in an 8,000 square-foot crystalline building.

-In Camden County, a new 80-foot swing bridge across Dismal Swamp Canal gives hikers and cyclists access to the 14,344-acre Dismal Swamp State Park.
-Twenty miles of walking and mountain bike trails offer interactive exhibits about the history of Dismal Swamp as runaway slave sanctuary and a logging center.
+In Camden County, a 80-foot swing bridge across Dismal Swamp Canal gives hikers and cyclists access to the 14,344-acre Dismal Swamp State Park.
+Twenty miles of walking and mountain bike trails offer interactive exhibits about the history of Dismal Swamp as a runaway slave sanctuary and logging center.

 North Carolina museums

-The UNC Basketball Museum opened this year on the Chapel Hill campus.
+The UNC Basketball Museum is located in the Chapel Hill campus.
 Admission to the Carolina Basketball Museum is free.
 Visitors see memorabilia, videos and photographs that document the history of the University of North Carolina basketball program.

-North Carolina Museum of Art, in Raleigh, will open a $75-million expansion in 2009.
-A new Rodin gallery will feature 23 works by sculptor Auguste Rodin, including casts of The Thinker and The Kiss.
+North Carolina Museum of Art, in Raleigh, has a Rodin gallery with 23 works by sculptor Auguste Rodin, including casts of The Thinker and The Kiss.

-In 2010, the NASCAR Hall of Fame in Charlotte, North Carolina, will open exhibit space with entertainment, restaurants and stores as a tribute to drivers, crew members and team owners.
+The NASCAR Hall of Fame in Charlotte, North Carolina, has exhibit space with entertainment, restaurants and stores that pay tribute to drivers, crew members and team owners.

 Adventure vacations

-Scream Time Zip Line opened this year in the Blue Ridge Mountains, north of Boone, North Carolina.
+Scream Time Zip Line is located in the Blue Ridge Mountains, north of Boone, North Carolina.
 Attached to harnesses, riders zip 18 to 40 meters above the ground on lines that vary from 122 to 244 meters long.
 On Super Zip, riders travel 610 meters down the mountain over one hour.

 Guided night hikes in Swain and Graham counties include Fontana Village guided Ghost Tours and American Hikes Ghost & Legends Hike.
 Visitors walk through old growth forest and tunnels, while listening to legends and local myths.